 The Procedure has made it possible to observe clinically the effect of various positions of the atlas on the findings of clinical tests.
 The outcome of this has been the observation that “normal,” while being somewhat variable, is not nearly as variable as one might think, and that the more closely the atlas is positioned toward the “normal,” the longer the patient’s clinical findings remain normal.

-Several assumptions about the skull and cervical spine are made by the Procedure.
-The first assumption is that the skull on a nasium x-ray view is an incomplete elipsoid.
-This elipsoid has a major and minor axis and the major axis will be referred to as the vertical-central-skull-line.
-This line can be determined by using a skull measuring device, the cephlocentroscope, or by various mathematical methods of fitting an elipse through man points.
-It is assumed that this verticalcentral-skull-line should be very close to vertical when the patients are free of subluxation and in the upright position.
+Several assumptions about the skull and cervical spine are made by this analysis system.
+The first assumption is that the skull on a nasium x-ray view is an incomplete ellipsoid.
+This ellipsoid has a major and minor axis and the major axis will be referred to as the vertical-central-skull-line.
+This line can be determined by using a skull measuring device, the cephlocentroscope, or by various mathematical methods of fitting an ellipse through man points.
+It is assumed that this vertical central-skull-line should be very close to vertical when the patients are free of subluxation and in the upright position.

 This system of measuring atlas laterality is similar to the other methods that have been used over the years.
 Except, where other methods have used the tops of the ocular orbits, the tips of the mastoids, the jugular processes, or the inferior tips of the condyles; the Grostic Procedure utilizes the skull itself.
 This method uses a statistical averaging of the many points that make up the side of the skull rather than choosing any one point, such as the tip of the condyle, as being representative of the entire skull.